druid-io/druid-io.github.io/druid-powered.md

 There are numerous companies of various sizes in production with Druid.
 Some of them are listed below.

+## Airbridge

+Airbridge is an people-based attribution and omni-channel campaign analytics platform helping marketers measure and optimize their marketing campaigns.
+Thanks to Druid's data aggregation technology, marketers using Airbridge are able to receive real-time granular reports regarding their campaign's performance executed across a variety of devices, platforms, and channels.

 ## Airbnb

 Druid powers slice and dice analytics on both historical and realtime-time metrics.
 It significantly reduces latency of analytic queries and help people to get insights more interactively.